Differentially Private Distributed Inference for Multicenter Clinical Studies: Extension to Private Distributed Online Learning from Intermittent Streams

-Note that similarly to distributed MLE algorithms, here we also need to scale the privacy budget by $|\Theta|$ to account for the fact that the algorithm accesses the private signals and adds noise for each of the $|\Theta|$ states, providing an attacker with as many observations of the private signals.
+Note that similarly to distributed MLE algorithms, here we also need to scale the privacy budget by $|\Theta|$ to account for the fact that the algorithm accesses the private datasets and adds noise for each of the $|\Theta|$ states, providing an attacker with as many observations of the private datasets.